 Brits have spent nearly 20% more on grocery shopping during the Covid Lockdown but have been less likely to visit the supermarket - fridges and cupboards across the country have been bursting with food!
 It’s likely that there are some obscure, half used jars taking up space in our fridges so now’s the time to use these fridge organising tips and spend a few minutes decluttering, cleaning and reorganising your fridge so it's ready for the school holidays and summer BBQs.

 Having a well organised fridge not only looks attractive (take a look on Instagram #fridgegoals for inspiration) it also has the following benefits:

-You’ll be able to see exactly what’s in the fridge, making it easier to grab things.
+Storing food groups together in fridge containers means that you’ll be able to see exactly what’s in the fridge and will make it easier to grab things.

 You’re more likely to use what you can see so it will also help to reduce food waste and your shopping bill.

 Fridge contents will stay fresh for longer as you’re storing them in the right place.